 Understanding Mastercard's Unusual Options Activity

-On Thursday, shares of Mastercard (NYSE:MA) saw unusual options activity.
-After the option alert, the stock price moved down to $369.2.
+On Tuesday, shares of Mastercard (NYSE:MA) saw unusual options activity.
+After the option alert, the stock price moved up to $384.37.

 - Trade Type: CALL